-Such animals can be "real" animals that were provoked, or they could be genetically enhanced organisms that are unnatural, but the end is always the same: they find themselves preying on humans.
-And in some ways, these movies can be even scarier than ghosts and murderers.
+Such animals could be "real" animals that are provoked, or they could be genetically enhanced organisms that are unnatural, but the end is always the same: they find themselves preying on humans.
+And, in some ways, these movies can be even scarier than ghosts and murderers.

-From land to sea, here are some of the best movies about man against animals and what they must do to survive.
+From land to sea, here are my picks for the best movies about man against animal(s) and what they must do to survive.

-Lake Placid is a 1999 film written by David Kelly and directed by Steve Miner.
-The movie is about a group of people hunting for a 30-foot-long saltwater crocodile that's terrorizing the fictional Black Lake.
+Written by David Kelly and directed by Steve Miner, Lake Placid is a cult classic 1999 film about a group of people hunting for a 30-foot-long saltwater crocodile that's terrorizing the fictional town of Black Lake.

 Lake Placid was produced by Fox 2000 Pictures with Stan Winston Studios, a well-known special effects creator who worked on predators.

-The jumpscare elements are perfect to the animal's behavior, as crocodiles normally hunt using surprise attacks.
+The jump scare elements are perfectly befitting the animal's behavior, as crocodiles normally hunt using surprise attacks.
 If you're not observant enough, you might never know that a predator is right next to you.

 The Breed is a 2006 horror film directed by Nicholas Mastandrea, featuring a group of friends who visit an island that two of them inherited from their uncle.
-The island, however, is an experimental training ground for genetically enhanced dogs.
+The island, however, turns out to be an experimental training ground for genetically enhanced dogs.

 Snakes?
 On a plane?
 Doesn't sound like much of a threat if they just stay in their cages and chill in the cargo bay.
 But, of course, things don't always run smoothly in the world of make-believe.

-Snakes on a Plane is a 2006 American film directed by David Ellis that centers on an assassination mission that aims to kill someone by bringing down an entire plane.
+Snakes on a Plane is a 2006 American film directed by David Ellis that centers on an assassination mission that aims to kill a high-profile target by bringing down an entire plane.
 In a cramped space with no way out, surrounded by snakes, how will the passengers survive?